zmaril/OgreDocs/README.md

 [Hermes](https://github.com/zmaril/hermes), a Clojure library built on top of Archimedes for working with [Titan](http://thinkaurelius.github.com/titan/).
-Ogre, Archimedes, and Hermes are all open source projects maintained by [Zack Maril](https://twitter.com/ZackMaril).
+Ogre, Archimedes, and Hermes are all open source projects developed and maintained by [Zack Maril](https://twitter.com/ZackMaril).

 ***